The Ansonia: Influence and media

 The presence of the building influenced David Childs's design of the Alexandria, constructed at Broadway and 72nd Street in 1990.
 That development contains an illuminated octagonal cupola as a homage to the Ansonia's turrets.
 The Laureate condominium building at Broadway and 76th Street, completed in the 2000s, also contains balconies, curved corners, and rusticated blocks inspired by those of the Ansonia.

-In the film Perfect Stranger (2007), Halle Berry plays a news reporter who lives in a "professionally decorated $4-million condo in the lavish Ansonia building on the Upper West Side."
-The building's facade was used as a set for the 2012 TV show 666 Park Avenue, whose producer David Wilcox said he had been attracted by the building's "absolutely fascinating" history.
-In addition, the Ansonia has been used as a setting or filming location for movies such as The Sunshine Boys (1975), Three Days of the Condor (1975), Hannah and Her Sisters (1986), Life and Nothing But (1989), Single White Female (1992), and Uptown Girls (2003).
+The building has been depicted in several media works.
+The facade was used as a set for the 2012 TV show 666 Park Avenue, whose producer David Wilcox said he had been attracted by the building's "absolutely fascinating" history.
+Its facade was also depicted in the TV show The Marvelous Mrs. Maisel, standing in for the fictional "Dansonia".
+In addition, the Ansonia has been used as a setting or filming location for movies such as The Sunshine Boys (1975), Three Days of the Condor (1975), Hannah and Her Sisters (1986), Life and Nothing But (1989), Single White Female (1992), Uptown Girls (2003), and Perfect Stranger (2007).
+Rod McKuen included a song titled "Full Moon Over the Ansonia Hotel" on his 1977 album Slide...
+Easy In..

+In the 2001 film "Don't Say a Word," the character, a psychiatrist played by Michael Douglas, lives in this building with his wife and daughter; several scenes feature its beautiful facade and lovely interior hallways.